Shirakawa-go

 Leave any backpack or backpack that may be in the tourist info box next to the bus stops, take a map of the area with you and cross the bridge to Hinamizawa!

-There are many familiar buildings and houses in the area, and the slope bordering the north of the village has a familiar observation deck from which you can look over the whole village.
+There are many familiar buildings and houses in the area, and the slope bordering the north of the village has a familiar observation deck from which you can view the whole village.

 It should be mentioned that near the observation deck you will also find the houses of Rika & Satom and Keiichi, the temple where Rika is an altar minister can be found on the other side of the village.
 Likewise, a certain outdoor storage that is not worth trying to enter at all…